NeonGeckoCom/skill-device_controls/README.md

 First, make your request.
 Say `“Hey Neon”` if you are in the wake words mode.
 Then say your desired command.
 Use the following list as a reference:

 - "Change your dialog mode to (random/default)"
-- clear my user (profile/transcripts/likes/media/preferences/languages)"
+- "clear my user (profile/transcripts/likes/media/preferences/languages)"
-- "(skip/require) wake words"
+- "skip wake words"
-- "(enable/disable) (blink/clap) commands"
+- "require wake words"
-- "I want you to (exit/shutdown)"
+- "I want you to exit"
-- "show me the demo"
+- "I want you to shutdown"
-- "check for updates"
+- "I want you to restart"

 ## Change dialog mode